EmelineDy/pivoane/computer/README.md

 # How to configure to train and analyze performance of Yolo (darknet)

 All this part related to train and analyze performance of darknet are available in `pivoane/computer/ros2_ws/src/darknet_ros_yolov4/darknet_ros/darknet` because it is not related with ROS.
+The original git can be found on https://github.com/AlexeyAB/darknet.git.

 There is many kind of files which are important for the AI model.